-(ii) AFS financial assets
+(ii) Financial assets carried at fair value

 If an AFS financial asset is impaired, an amount comprising the difference between its cost (net of any principal repayment and amortisation) and its current fair value, less any impairment loss previously recognised in other comprehensive income, is transferred from other comprehensive income to the statement of income.
 Reversals in respect of equity instruments classified as AFS are not recognised in the statement of income.
 Reversals of impairment losses on debt instruments classified as AFS are reversed through the statement of income if the increase in the fair value of the instruments can be objectively related to an event occurring after the impairment losses were recognised in the statement of income.